develop-biology/bio.lib/README.md

 A few notable implications of this:
-1. Any &UpperSnakeCase will always be the address of a function because you cannot take the address of a class.
+1. Any &UpperCamelCase will always be the address of a function because you cannot take the address of a class.
 2. Classes:: and namespaces:: will always be visually distinct.

 ### Namespaces